pippinbarr/cart263-2021/topics/javascript/object-parameters.md

 }
 ```

 Notice especially how **calling** `drawFancyRect()` in `draw()` looks really confusing because you can't easily tell what all the different numbers mean.
-This problem occurs in methods and constructors in Object-Oriented Programing too.
+This problem occurs in methods and constructors in Object-Oriented Programming too.

 ---

 ## Object literals as parameters

 A great solution to most of this problem is to have your function, method, or constructor take a **single** argument that is an **object** with properties representing all the different values needed.
-This allows you to give them names when calling it...
+This allows you to use property names for clarity when calling it...

 ```javascript
 function setup() {